Energy Saving in Global Production

 The three-wet paint process adopted by Nissan removes the need to bake in between the primer layers and the topcoat layers.
 Instead, the layers are applied successively before baking, achieving a reduction in CO2 emissions of more than 30%, according to Nissan calculations.
 In 2013, the company introduced this process in Nissan Motor Kyushu Co., Ltd., the Smyrna Plant in the U.S., the second Aguascalientes Plant in Mexico (which started operations in November 2013) and the Resende Plant in Brazil (which started operations in February 2014) .
 At the Kyushu plants, the company was able to adopt the three-wet process with no shutdown of production lines and successfully shorten total production time.

 Nissan plants use finely controlled lighting and air conditioning for low-energy-use, low-loss operations.
 The company is promoting CO2 emission reduction activities and introducing cutting-edge energy conservation technology from Japan in its plants worldwide.
 Meanwhile, Nissan plants in all countries learn and share best practices with each other.
-In addition, Nissan Energy Saving Collaboration (NESCO) surveys energy loss at the plants and propose new energy-saving countermeasures that will contribute to an annual reduction in CO2 emissions of 30,000 tons, according to Nissan calculations.
+In addition, Nissan Energy Saving Collaboration (NESCO) surveys energy loss at the plants and propose new energy-saving countermeasures.
+These proposals could amount to a potential reduction in CO2 emissions of 53,754 tons in fiscal 2015, according to Nissan calculations.
 A NESCO team was established for Japan in 2003, and teams for Europe, North America and China in 2013.

 Introducing renewable energy